openenclave/openenclave/doc/GettingStarted.md

 This chapter shows how to develop a simple enclave called echo.
 The next chapter explains how to use this enclave in a host application.
 This example is included in the installed samples directory (see
-<prefix>/openenclave/share/openenclave/samples/make/hello).
+\<install_prefix\>/openenclave/share/openenclave/samples/cmake/hello/).

 ### The ECALL

 The echo enclave implements a single ECALL named EnclaveEcho(), which is called by the host (in the next chapter).
 This function has the following signature.

 ```
 OE_ECALL void EnclaveEcho(void* args);
 ```

 The args parameter can be whatever the host and the enclave agree on.
-In this case args is a pointer to a zero-terminated string.
+In this case args is a pointer to a zero-terminated string in host memory.
 The OE_ECALL macro exports the function and injects it into a special section (.ecall) in the ELF image.
 When the host loads the enclave, it builds a table of all ECALLs exported by the enclave.

 ### The Echo enclave Listing

-Here’s the full listing for the echo enclave (enc.c):
+Here’s the full listing for the echo enclave (enc/enc.c):

 ```
 #include <openenclave/enclave.h>